maliknaik16/ConnectionsHomes/README.md

 - If a mentor have  0 weight  on a field that mentor is eliminated.
 For example: if mentor has a 0 on "Gender_Male", then this mentor is no longer an eligible candidate
 - Youth and mentors should be within "Distance" miles provided by user
 - If youth has None Available (N/A) values on all fields under a category, then result should be marked as "Human Review"
-- Spouse values should be treated the same as primary mentor
+- Spouse values should be treated the same as the primary mentor
-- For fields that contain no values such as "DayOff", if youth and mentor have exact match, it gets one score
+- For fields that contain none-numeric values such as "DayOff", if youth and mentor have exact match, it gets one score
 - The matching result should contain all eligible mentors, sorted by Matching Score, the higher the score the better match they are
 - For having more test options please ignore "Status" on mentors dataset
 - Keep in mind that some fields in youth and mentors are for information only.
-- Fields with non-numeric values such as "SadnessResponse_spouse" no entry doesn't need to be marked as human review.

 ### Notes
-- Since lats and longs are based on cities, you might get some distance = 0, which means mentor and youth are both in the same town
+- Since lats and longs are based on cities, you might get some distance = 0, which means mentor and youth are both in the same city
-- To make sure you get least information, try to use ERROR to throw a massage if Distance, Lat and Long aren't provided.
+- To make sure you get the least information, try to use ERROR to throw a massage if <i> Distance, Lat and Long </i>aren't provided
+- Make sure your query name is unique so your won't overwrite other queries.
+Try using a unique name like adding your initial.
+- In ECL Watchpage check the Workunit ID (WUID) number to make sure this is your code in case of having the same query name with another teams.

 </br>